Christopher-Hayes/hayes.software/src/blog/ddcutil.md

 sudo chmod 4755 show_hdmi1
 ```

-Now you can switch between the two display sources with just a few button pushes on your phone!
+Add that executable as a command in KDE Connect, and now you can switch between the two display sources with just a few button pushes on your phone!